35th Division (United Kingdom): To the Dender

-On the night of 1-2 November the division was relieved by the 41st Division, the troops going into billets around Kortrijk.
-Training to cross the Scheldt took place on the Lys, with the pioneers and engineers making preparations for bridge building an the use of canvas boats.
+On the night of 1–2 November the division was relieved by the 41st Division, the troops going into billets around Kortrijk.
+Training to cross the Scheldt took place on the Lys, with the pioneers and engineers making preparations for bridge building and the use of canvas boats.
 The division returned to the Scheldt, on the river where they had previously advanced, between Rugge and Kerkhove, a front of 2 mi, opposite Berchem.
 The crossing was planned for 11 November, but when news reached the division that the Germans were retiring from the river, an immediate push was ordered by any means.
 At 05:30 on 9 November a company from the 18th H.L.I. crossed the Scheldt in canvas boats and advanced to the railway line 0.5 mi from the river.
 By 07:00, with additional plank bridges built by the engineers the 15th Sherwood Foresters began to cross and by midday, together with the 15th Cheshires and 18th H.L.I., outposts were established on the Ronse - Nukerke road 6000 yd east of Berchem.
 The next day, 10 November, the 104th Brigade, which had marched from Zweveghem, passed through the 105th Brigade, reaching Louise-Marie at middayand by 17;00 were on a line between Bookouter and Bosstraat, a distance of 6.5 mi east from 105th Brigades outposts.
 Little opposition, except for a few mounted patrols, was met.
 Even with no opposition the artillery had heavy work clearing roads and filling in mine crater to allow their passage. at 08:30 on 11 November, the division received the news that hostilities would cease at 11:00, and that they were to make every effort to reach the River Dender by that time. the 104th Brigade set out at 09:00 with the 17th L.F in the lead.
 The division commanding officer, General Marindin and his A.D.C. took a staff car and drove to Geraadsbergen, where after being greeted by excited crowds they reached a bridge over the Dender before 11:00, beating cyclists from the 17th L.F..
 A few prisoners were taken and around 200 British prisoners crossed over the river having been released.